chomiczdawid/simple-credit-scoring/README.md

-# simple-credit-scoring
-PD model using Logistic Regression in Python
+# Estimating PD model using Logistic Regression in Python